warner-benjamin/optimi/docs/triton.md

 ## Example

-Using a Triton implementation is as simple as optionally setting `triton=True` when initializing the optimizer.
+optimi will use the Triton backend by default on a supported GPU.
+To disable this behavior set `triton=False` when initializing the optimizer.

 ```python
 import torch